-The historic Willamette Falls Locks, located on the west bank of the Willamette River in West Linn, were built in the early 1870s by the Willamette Falls Canal and Locks Company (later renamed Portland General Electric) to move river traffic around the 40-foot high horseshoe-shaped basalt ridge between Oregon City and West Linn.
-The locks were the first significant navigational improvement in the United States west of the Rockies, a crucial avenue for transportation of goods throughout the region prior to the construction of the Willamette Falls Railway in 1893, and a boon for the economy of the State of Oregon.

-Hundreds of engineers, laborers and stonemasons, under the guidance of chief superintendent Captain Isaac W. Smith, chief engineer E.G. Tilton, and engineering assistant J.A.
+The historic Willamette Falls Locks, located on the west bank of the Willamette River in West Linn, were built in the early 1870s by the Willamette Falls Canal and Locks Company to move river traffic around the 40-foot high horseshoe-shaped basalt ridge between Oregon City and West Linn.
+Hundreds of engineers, laborers, and stonemasons, under the guidance of chief super[1]intendent Captain Isaac W. Smith, chief engineer E.G. Tilton and engineering assistant J.A.
 Lessourd, worked day and night to ensure the successful on-time completion of the project that was so vital to the economy of the region.